WARC Creative 100

 The WARC Creative 100 (the successor to the Gunn 100) tracks the performance of campaigns, brands and agencies in advertising creativity competitions around the world.

-The rankings are a benchmark for creative excellence, allowing marketers to compare their performance with their peers'.
+The rankings are a benchmark for creative excellence, allowing marketers to compare their performance with that of their peers.

 2019 top campaigns